7.5cm To Mm

 Q1: Why is the metric system used so widely?

 The metric system's widespread adoption is due to its simplicity and consistency.
-The decimal-based system makes conversions easy, and the standardized units facilitate communication and collaboration across various fields and countries.
+The decimal-based system makes conversions easy, and the standardized units make easier communication and collaboration across various fields and countries.

 Q2: Are there any situations where using centimeters is preferred over millimeters?